 Criminal Mischief Penalties

-The exact penalty for any criminal offense is contingent upon several variables, including the level of crime committed, state jurisdiction in which it occurred, the destruction caused by the action, whether or not there are prior offenses on record, and relevant statutes [2].
+The exact penalty for any criminal offense is contingent upon several variables, including the crime committed, the state jurisdiction in which it occurred, the destruction caused by the action, and whether prior offenses are on record and relevant statutes [2].

-It's essential to recognize that these are just general rules, and certain cases can differ significantly.
+Recognizing that these are just general rules is essential, and certain cases can differ significantly.

 Nevertheless, some common punishments include: